Galya Novents: Biography

 Galya Novents was born on 1 July 1937 in Yerevan.
 In 1958, she graduated from Yerevan Institute of Fine Arts and Theatre.

-The 42nd Venice International Film Festival gave her a special mention for Best Actress, which was not awarded.
+The 42nd Venice International Film Festival gave her a special mention for Best Actress for role in The Tango of Our Childhood, which was not awarded.

 In 2007, Novents was awarded the title of People's Artist of the Republic of Armenia.

 She died on 22 July 2012 in Los Angeles at the age of seventy-five.